BrettBlox/movie-search/README.md

   Explore how much could be statically renedered at build time.
 - Plenty more!

 ## Thank you so much for the opportunity to interview and build this application!
-It was a ton of fun and I can't wait to build more awesome things with you at Group Nine
+It was a ton of fun and I hope to build more awesome things with you at Group Nine